Our Primary Strategy

 We enable our children to practise, learn and apply models of writing in a structured way.
 In maths, programmes such as Mathematics Mastery help to ensure that all children understand number and principles, and have grasped the key concepts.

-Like our pupils, we are always excited to learn and always looking to find and share the best from within the trust.
-We know that also means looking outside the trust, being open to new ideas and open to challenge from colleagues in the education world, and we are always very keen to hear from and work with excellent practitioners.
+We are always excited to learn and find and share the best from within and outside the Trust.
+We are open to new ideas and challenge from colleagues in the education world and are keen to hear from and work with excellent practitioners.

 Senior Director for Primaries.